 How do you use the 5×5 workout program to build strength and muscle?
-The volume of weight used during a workout determines how big and strong muscles grow.
+The volume of weight used during a workout determines how big and robust muscles grow.
 When you use the 5×5 work out the correct way, you get excellent results.
-Bodybuilders often perform rep (repetition) counts in the 8-12 range with moderate weights.
+Bodybuilders often perform rep (repetition) counts with moderate weights in the 8-12 range.

 Introducing the 5X5 workout program

 If you want to gain strength and muscle, performing a 5×5 workout program is the best option.
 While variations exist, the classic 5×5 training focuses on basic compound exercises.
 The best compound exercises include squats, bench presses, bent-over rows, and deadlifts.

 The 5×5 workout focuses on lifting the most weight for five sets of five reps.
 You can perform the 5×5 training three times a week.
 This workout works best when not performed on consecutive days.
 Always allow enough time to recover after each workout.